ietf-wg-cellar/flac-specification/rfc_backmatter.md

 As the wasted bits flag is 1 in this subframe, an unary coded number follows.
 Starting at 0x32, we see 0b01, which unary codes for 1, meaning we have 2 wasted bits in this subframe.

 As this is a verbatim subframe, the subframe only contains unencoded sample values.
-With a blocksize of 1, it contains only a single sample.
+With a block size of 1, it contains only a single sample.
 The bit depth of the audio is 16 bit, but as the subframe header signals 2 wasted bits, only 14 bits are stored.
 As no stereo decorrelation is used, a bit depth increase for the side channel is not applicable.
 So, the next 14 bit (starting at position 0x32+2) contain the unencoded sample coded big-endian, signed two's complement.
 The value reads 0b011000 11111101, or 6397.
 This value needs to be shifted left by 2 bits, to account for the wasted bits.
 The value is then 0b011000 11111101 00, or 25588.

 The second subframe starts at 0x34, it is broken down in the following table.